How to avoid irrigator damage

 FMG has paid over $2.7 million in claims over the past five years, excluding the Canterbury windstorms, for damage caused while an irrigator was in use.

-Many of these losses could have been prevented or minimised so we've partnered with Lincoln University to bring you the FMG Irrigator Advice Guide.
+Many of these losses could have been prevented or minimised so we've partnered with Irrigation NZ to bring you the FMG Irrigator Advice Guide.
+This includes information on what to consider when putting together a plan.
 Just click to download your copy.

 Typical irrigation-related claims we have received include: